JYang-AI/jyang-ai.github.io/_pages/projects.md

 horizontal: false
 ---

-My research focuses on both fundamental algorithms (learning-augmented algorithms, online resource allocation algorithms) and their applications in sustainable and efficient AI systems.
-Recent projects are summarized as below.
+Some of my recent projects are summarized as below.

 ## Thrustworthy Learning Algorithms ##
 Learning-augmented algorithms utilize ML advice or